FelixOnline/v2/content/articles/2014-1-24-black-metal-and-a-crywank.md

 subtitle: >
   Forrest Seiwald and Stuart Masson report back on a very mixed bill
 date: "2014-01-24 10:07:17 +0000"

 # Attributes from Felix Online V1
 id: "4293"
 old_path: /music/4293/black-metal-and-a-crywank
 aliases:
  - /music/4293/black-metal-and-a-crywank
+imported: true
+comments:
+ - Really sorry for seeming grumpy guys and thanks so much for the lovely words I was really upset I couldnt make some more noise for you all hence any grumpiness Exciting show announcement coming soon hope to see you there

 # Article Taxonomies
 categories:
  - music
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true